 - Some commentators believe the fees may also drive up Trade Union membership as a way of employees defending their interests, especially if the Union pays their fees.

 Introduced on 6th April 2014, but made fully effective on 6th May 2014 – all tribunal claims will need to go through a pre-conciliation process with ACAS.
 This is intended to resolve employment disputes before the claim reaches a tribunal.

-Conciliation will be available for 1 month, which can be extended by a further 14 days.
+Conciliation will be available for one month, which can be extended by a further 14 days.
 Full details are here.